quimzu/centreosteopatia/modules/contrib/metatag/README.txt

  2. A custom migration using Migrate Plus [3] and possibly Migrate Tools [4].
     This will require manually creating the meta tag fields and assigning a custom process plugin as the source for its data.
-For example, if the name of the field is "field_meta_tags" the lines fron the "process" section of the migration yml file would need to look line the following:
+For example, if the name of the field is "field_meta_tags" the lines from the "process" section of the migration yml file would need to look line the following:

     For migrating from Nodewords on D6: